sweete21/Old-book-exchange-system/README.md

 # Old-book-exchange-system<br>
-#Hello everyone,
+# Hello everyone,
 * This is a project which provides a system to exchange your old books .
 By providing you two options:-either take book with a condition (it must exist on database) or give book which will be added to data base
 <br>
 * Technologies used:-PHP, mysql,bootsrap,CSS

 # Note:-
-  The databases used in this system is in registration.sql file<br>
+  The databases used in this system is in registration.sql file

-  In which<br>
-* Manually created databases are:-registration <br>
-  and all other databases are build-in databases by mysql
+* Manually created databases are:-registration.sql file, and all other databases are build-in databases by mysql